itslewisndungu/itslewisndungu/README.md

-# Hi 👋 .
-Im Lewis Ndung'u.
+# Hi 👋 I'm Lewis Ndung'u.

 I'm currently learning all about [Remix.run](https://remix.run), Vim, and Shell scripting, all while using [Nextjs](https://next.org) and [Angular](angular.io) on some side projects 😺.